 Treatment and prognosis

-They are benign lesions.
+They are benign lesions, however may be similar in imaging and histopathologic appearance to juxtacortical chondrosarcomas.
 Local excision is often the treatment of choice.
 Once resected lesions usually do not recur.

 Imaging differential considerations include:

 - periosteal osteosarcoma: lobulated margins and high T2 chondral nodules of periosteal chondroma are absent

 - non-epiphyseal chondroblastoma: typically associated with reactive marrow edema on MR